lordAaron0121/Supply-Chain-Optimization/csvToDbAutomation/README.md

 - Automate the above tasks using for-loops
 - Able to handle multiple files
 - Requirements ⚠️:
-1. CSV files are places in the same directory as the notebook
+1. CSV files are placed in the same directory as the notebook
 2. Create the database manually before running the notebook

 ## References and Inspiration